 3. The Beaski or Busky (Beagle x Husky)

-This little one — like most Beaskis — is a determined worker with a really high energy level.
+As the combination of two hardworking doggos, this mix is sure to be a determined worker with a really high energy level.
 So, you’ll want to make sure any Beaski you add to your family gets plenty of time to run, jump, and play.
+The pup may have a dense coat, too, requiring frequent brushing during shedding season to keep up with the fluff!

 But fair warning: Cat owners may want to pick another mixed-breed dog, as huskies and husky mixes often have difficulty making friends with felines.